ComfyUI Extension: ComfyUI-Prompt-Manager

 Version 1.5.1

-- LLM output remains avaiable when use llm is off.
-So it can be edited
+- LLM output remains available when use_llm is off, so it can be edited.

-- Improved Caching detection, any change to options will be detected and force a new ouput
+- Improved caching detection: any change to options will be detected and force a new output.

 - Improved some UI quirks